status-im/handbook.status.im/src/projects-and-core-contributors/people-ops/recruiter-onboarding.md

 Tag other POps team members in the doc for input if necessary Save a copy in this [folder](https://drive.google.com/drive/folders/1RoTZvxXCvPUYyKzZADPmRjzZxwNN1HqU?ths=true) (NB: it’s visible to all of Status)
-Get final Hiring Manager ‘sign off’ on JD before posting via Greenhouse Let the rest of Status know what our plans are by posting on Discuss.
-Include:
+Get final Hiring Manager ‘sign off’ on JD before posting via Greenhouse
-Why we’re hiring for the role
-An outline of the job spec
-Ask for feedback from CCs
-Mention the referral bonus for any referrals
-Tag as `People Ops` > `Hiring`

 ### Job set up on Greenhouse
 - “Create a job” in Greenhouse
 - Add urgency level and target start date
 - Configure “Job Setup” -> Scorecard, Interview Plan, Hiring Team etc.. to the role carefully
-- If using template from prior job, check the job setup and process is still relevant
+- Edit this [template](https://app.greenhouse.io/get_started/hiring_plans/2055417/from_existing) to fit the new role
-- Ensure all hiring team members can see the scorecards (add permissions to individuals via “Hiring Team” in “job Setup”- basic )
+- Ensure all hiring team members can see the scorecards (add permissions to individuals via “Hiring Team” in “job Setup”- basic)
+- Toggle live to Status jobs
-- Submit for People ops approval - once approved will appear on Status Jobs and by default, all jobs created and published in Greenhouse are also posted to:
+- All jobs created and published in Greenhouse are also posted to:
    - Glassdoor
    - Indeed
    - LinkedIn Limited